Skip to main content

 How much of your time went to activities that drain you versus activities that charge you?
 After a promotion, most people discover that the ratio has flipped.
 You used to spend 60 percent of your time on energizing work.
 Now it is 20 percent.

 Knowing the ratio is the first step to changing it.
 Can you delegate some of the draining work?
 Can you carve out time for the kind of work that originally made you good at your job?
+The 10-minute daily recovery routine includes an exercise for doing this systematically.

 3. Talk to Someone Who Has Been There